mbock9/panther-parking/server/README.md

 ## Configuring The Database

 Install [mongodb](https://docs.mongodb.com/manual/administration/install-community/) on your computer.
-The `mongodb` node package is installed as part of the dependencies for the server package (see `server/package.json`). _Note_: The node package and the local installation are both required -- the local isntallation is the actual mongodb installation, and the node package is the JavaScript interface that allows us to interface with the actual database.
+The `mongodb` node package is installed as part of the dependencies for the server package (see `server/package.json`). _Note_: The node package and the local installation are both required -- the local installation is the actual mongodb installation, and the node package is the JavaScript interface that allows us to interface with the actual database.

 Install [jq](https://stedolan.github.io/jq/download/).
 Our automation scripts will use jq to transform raw geojson into a format that can be digested by mongodb.